-- Food MAY NOT be used as a reward.

-- Food items MAY NOT be provided for birthday celebrations.

-- Food MAY be used as part of the curriculum using the following nutritional guidelines:

-- Water, 100% fruit juice or milk.

-- Are moderate in sodium content.

-- Provide minimal to no trans fatty acids.

-- Provide items that contain >2 grams of fiber/serving.
+- Food MAY NOT be used as a reward. - Food items MAY NOT be provided for birthday celebrations. - Food MAY be used as part of the curriculum using the following nutritional guidelines: - o Water, 100% fruit juice or milk - Are moderate in sodium content - o Provide minimal to no trans fatty acids - Provide items that contain >2 grams of fiber/serving - o Do not offer any Foods of Minimal Nutritional Value - Food MAY be included in classroom parties/celebrations (excluding birthdays) using the following guidelines: - Fresh fruit and vegetables